Aswin187/Movie-List/README.md

 - Release date
 - Short review about the movie
-- edit button for editing details
+- Edit button for editing details for More Details
-- delete button for delete
+- Delete button for delete

 ## Screenshots